sammyz/android_device_lge_l0/README.md

 Getting the (right) source
 --------------------------

-First, we need to create directories for the build (system can be whatever you want to name your working directory):
+First, we need to create directories for the build (aokp can be whatever you want to name your working directory):

     $ mkdir -p ~/bin

-    $ mkdir -p ~/android/system
+    $ mkdir -p ~/android/aokp

 Now we'll need repo.
-Let's download it and make it executable:
+Let's download it and make it executable (If you have already done this before with CM, skip):

     $ curl https://dl-ssl.google.com/dl/googlesource/git-repo/repo > ~/bin/repo